ilnp/ilnp-public-1/README.md

-# ilnp-public-1
+# ILNP Software (version: ilnp-public-1 05 Sep 2019)
-## [ILNP](https://ilnp.cs.st-andrews.ac.uk/) Software (version ilnp-public-1, 05 Sep 2019)
+## The first [ILNP](https://ilnp.cs.st-andrews.ac.uk/) software release

-This repository contains experimental, prototype software for the Identifier Locator Network Protocol (ILNP) project.
+This repository contains experimental software implementing a prototype of the Identifier Locator Network Protocol (ILNP).
 The main web site for ILNP is at [https://ilnp.cs.st-andrews.ac.uk/](https://ilnp.cs.st-andrews.ac.uk/).

 The intention of this software release is to support the results published in the following academic papers: